AlignRec: Aligning and Training in Multimodal Recommendations: Experiments

 \subsection{Overall Performance (RQ1)}

 Table~\ref{tab:overall} shows the overall top-10 and top-20 performance of our proposed AlignRec framework and other baselines on three datasets.
 Following the results, observations are concluded as follows: \begin{itemize} \item AlignRec outperforms current multimodal recommendation baselines among all three datasets.
 Specifically, the improvement of our framework compared with the second best method is $6.19\%, 4.88\%, 8.02\%$ in $Recall@20$.
 Note that our framework focuses on the alignment problem and just uses some simple neural network structures.
 Therefore, the improvement is mainly contributed by our three alignments and the training strategies, which demonstrate the effectiveness of our framework.
 Moreover, the improvement in the ranking-related $NDCG$ metric also shows that AlignRec can correctly rank items by users' interests. \item Some baselines like FREEDOM perform well in \textit{Baby} and \textit{Sports} dataset but fail to achieve the similar performance in \textit{Electronics}.
 On the contrary, BM3 achieves the second best performance in \textit{Electronics} dataset.
 It is because the \textit{Electronics} dataset contains a large amount of users and items, and requires a better utilization usage of multimodal features to help ID-based features learn item-user relationships.
 However, FREEDOM only regards multimodal information as an indicator to build the item-item graph, without carefully incorporating it into the top-K recommendation process.
-AlignRec adopts three alignments to ensure that the multimodal information is suitable for recommendation and can properly reflect item's properties, and thus achieves better performance on both small and large datasets. \item In general, graph-based methods (\eg, LightGCN, MMGCN, DualGNN) is better than those that are not based on graphs (\eg, BPR, VBPR).
-It is reasonable since the user-item interaction graph indicates users' interests and similarities among users and items, which is helpful for the generalization of recommendation methods.
-In addition, we also find that multimodal methods generally perform better than traditional methods with ID features only.
-This observation also demonstrates the necessity of adding modality knowledge to recommendation techniques. \end{itemize}
+AlignRec adopts three alignments to ensure that the multimodal information is suitable for recommendation and can properly reflect item's properties, and thus achieves better performance. \item In general, graph-based methods (\eg, LightGCN, MMGCN) is better than those that non-graph methods (\eg, VBPR).
+It is reasonable since the user-item interaction graph indicates users' interests and similarities, which is helpful for the generalization of recommendation methods.
+In addition, we also find that multimodal methods generally outperform than traditional methods with ID features only.
+This observation demonstrates the necessity of adding modality knowledge to recommendation. \end{itemize}